Tenth Acre Farm

 This is an excellent herb to grow as chop-and-drop mulch for perennial edibles.
 See how I use it under fruit trees in my article How to Build a Fruit Tree Guild.

-Chop the leaves into pieces and use them around the garden for a fertility boost.
+Chop the leaves into pieces and use them around the garden to help retain moisture and protect beneficial soil organisms.
 Chopping the large leaves into pieces allows them to break down faster and prevents the green manure from forming a mat on the soil surface.

 Read more about this practice in my article Mulching in the Permaculture Garden.